Hildersham

 The parish boundary extends from the Roman Road, known in medieval times as Wool Street, north of the village, to the border with Essex to the south.

-The village sign was designed by Mrs D.E.
-Arkright, who along with her husband, Mr R.B.
-Arkright MBE, lived in the village for over 40 years.
+The village sign was designed by D.E.
+Arkright, who along with her husband, R.B.
+Arkright, lived in the village for over 40 years.

 Population

 In the 2001 census, the parish had a population of 202, in 81 households, increasing to a population of 211 in 90 households at the 2011 Census.

 History

 The place-name 'Hildersham' is first attested in the Domesday Book of 1086, where it appears as Hildricesham.
 The name means 'Hildric's village or settlement'.
 At the time of Domesday there were 20 residents in the parish.

 One of England's greatest chroniclers, Matthew Paris, is believed to have been born in Hildersham, where the Paris family were at one time lords of the manor.
 The Anglican divine Conyers Middleton died in the village in 1750.